zbjob/AthenaCEP/README.md

 * Compilers: The compiler needs to support C++11 or higher.
 In Makefiles, the default compiler is set as g++.
 * Libraries: POSIX Threads(Pthreads), STL,  Python, scikit-learn for offiline machine learning.
-*All running/configuration scripts are written for linux OS.
+* AZll running/configuration scripts are written for linux OS.
-*We build parsers to parse query workloads from files.
+* We build parsers to parse query workloads from files.
 We define query workloads in files ending with `.eql`.

+## Code

+## Data

 The main funciton of the CEP engine is in ./AthenaCEP/src_synthetic/src_NS/cep_match/cep_match.cpp